Whether in the park with your children or out for coffee with your laptop, remote working has never been easier or more flexible.

 Did you know that, according to research, full-time members of staff are only productive for just over two thirds of the time they are in the office?

-Whereas permanent or office staff are paid for time they may not be as productive, such as when chatting with a colleague, whereas with virtual staff you only pay for the hours worked.
+Whereas permanent or office staff are paid for time they may not be working, with virtual staff you only pay for the hours worked.

 Yes, a VA might have a higher hourly rate, but for the skills and experience you get, and when weighed up against the costs of paying for annual leave, sick pay and other perks, it can work out well financially.